miguelammatos/Kollaps/README.md

 To access the dashboard, run `$kubectl get pods -o wide` and find the dashboard pod.
 Copy the IP address shown and open <IP>:8088 in your browser.

-To remove all components fo the experiment, run:
+To remove all components for the experiment, run:

 ```
 $kubectl delete -f topology5.yaml